tonyCwei/JoJos-Doom-Adventure/README.md

 }
 ```

-`updateFlipbook` is a helper function that updates the flipbook array based on an enum called `enemyState`.
+`updateFlipbook` is a helper function that updates the flipbook array in use based on an enum called `enemyState`.
 The `relativeDegree` parameter is used to set the relative rotation of the `EnemyFlipBookComponent` with regards to the enemy actor itself, ensuring it always faces the player.

 ```cpp